TYPO3-Documentation/T3DocTeam/Documentation/Drafts/AnnotatedBibliography.rst

 .. important::
    This is an incomplete list started by Sybille Peters.
 Please help to complete this list and then remove this note.
-   You can use this as a start for the new idea "Annotated list for newbies".
+   You can use this as a start for the new idea "Annotated Bibliography".

-Information about how to write includes but is not limited to the local rendering toolchain, reST in general, best practices and rules for structuring our docs.

 This is a list of existing documents